sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-radarvirtuel.md

 nano /opt/adsb/.env
 ```

 This file holds all of the commonly used variables \(such as our latitude, longitude and altitude\).
-We're going to add our ADSBHub Station Key to this file.
+We're going to add our RadarVirtuel Feeder Key to this file.
 Add the following line to the file:

 ```text
 RV_FEEDER_KEY=YOURFEEDERKEY